ShaochenBi/DySNet/README.md

 ---

 ## 💖 Acknowledgements
-We thank the computational resources provided by **HKUST**, **HKMU**, and **Case Western Reserve University**.
+We thank the computational resources provided by **HKUST**.
 We also thank the open-source community for providing the foundational frameworks that made DySNet possible.
 Special thanks to everyone who stars ⭐ this repository!

 ---